mintlify-onboarding/auth0docs-v2/main/docs/get-started/auth0-for-ai-agents.md

 ---
-description: Learn how to leverage Auth for GenAI to secure every layer of your GenAI stack.
+description: Learn how to leverage Auth0 for AI Agents to secure every layer of your GenAI stack.
 'og:image': https://cdn2.auth0.com/docs/1.14553.0/img/share-image.png
-'og:title': Auth for GenAI
+'og:title': Auth0 for AI Agents
 'og:url': https://auth0.com/docs/
-permalink: auth-for-genai
+permalink: auth0-for-ai-agents
-title: Auth for GenAI
+title: Auth0 for AI Agents
-'twitter:description': Learn how to leverage Auth for GenAI to secure every layer of your GenAI stack.
+'twitter:description': Learn how to leverage Auth0 for AI Agents to secure every layer of your GenAI stack.
-'twitter:title': Auth for GenAI
+'twitter:title': Auth0 for AI Agents
 ---
 Generative AI (GenAI) applications powered by large language models (LLMs) and AI agents are changing how users interact with software.
 As developers integrate AI capabilities that handle login, data access, and tool execution into their applications, securing these interactions becomes critical.

-Auth for GenAI leverages Auth0’s robust identity and access management (IAM) platform to secure every layer of your GenAI stack.
+Auth0 for AI Agents leverages Auth0’s robust identity and access management (IAM) platform to secure every layer of your GenAI stack.
 It provides comprehensive, enterprise-grade security for:

 * **Human users:** Ensure only authorized individuals can interact with AI models and applications.
 * **AI agents:** Control autonomous AI agent access to external APIs using <Tooltip tip="OAuth 2.0: Authorization framework that defines authorization protocols and workflows." cta="View Glossary" href="/docs/glossary?term=OAuth+2.0">OAuth 2.0</Tooltip> scopes.
 * **External APIs and tools:** Securely connect AI agents to Google, Slack, GitHub, and more.
 Auth0 automatically refreshes and exchanges tokens without user intervention.
 * **Sensitive data:** Enforce granular, least-privilege permissions to protect sensitive data from unauthorized AI agent access.

-To start building with Auth for GenAI, read the [Auth for GenAI documentation](https://auth0.com/ai/docs).
+To start building with Auth0 for AI Agents, read the [Auth0 for AI Agents documentation](https://auth0.com/ai/docs).

 ## Use cases

-Auth for GenAI empowers developers to build and deploy secure AI-powered applications with:
+Auth0 for AI Agents empowers developers to build and deploy secure AI-powered applications with:

 * **Seamless integrations:** Integrates out-of-the-box with popular AI frameworks like LangChain, LlamaIndex, and the Vercel AI SDK.
 * **Comprehensive security controls:** Secures authentication flows with OAuth 2.0 and <Tooltip tip="OpenID: Open standard for authentication that allows applications to verify users' identities without collecting and storing login information." cta="View Glossary" href="/docs/glossary?term=OpenID">OpenID</Tooltip> Connect and manages access for both human users and AI agents.